wjuseck/swift-functions-readme-ios-apply-000/README.md

 ## Function Arguments

 Now that you've learned how to declare functions, let's return to your doggie alter ego again.
 You're a dog, so your owner takes you for a walk every day.
 During the walk, you always see a lot of cats, which you've gotten to know over the course of many walks.
 You've always wondered why cats sleep so much, instead of fetching balls and chewing on shoes, which is a lot more fun.
-You think that you should ask your feline friends why they sleep so much.
+You wonder why your feline friends sleep so much.

 You could write functions to ask them why they sleep so much.
 Those functions would look something like this: